 The Scene is a light-hearted, “insider’s look” at how Holton students, teachers, staff and alumnae are “finding their way or making one” inside and outside of the classroom.
 The Scene is a blog and can be found on the “Get Connected” page on the Holton website.

-Information about 2017-18 registration, routes, schedules, and pricing is available in the parent portal.
+Information about 2017-18 registration, routes, schedules, and pricing will be shared over the summer.

 Due to the 2001 Neighborhood Agreement which restricts Holton traffic in various ways, the School strongly encourages families to carpool.
 The online directory in the Holton Student Database features a directory of "Nearby Families" which shows Holton student households and how far they live from you to assist in carpool planning.